Research Providing a deeper understanding

 Resources Information for conservation questions

 Need to find a local Conservator?
 Interested in becoming a conservator?
-Contact The American Institute of Conservation of Historic and Artistic Works.
+Contact the American Institute for Conservation.

 Shelly, Marjorie.
 “The Care and Handling of Art Objects.”
 New York: The Metropolitan Museum of Art, 1987.